ananyaswadia/Multidimensional-Arrays-In-CPP/README.md

 10. End
 ### Transpose of a matrix
+1. Start

+2. To input Dimensions prompt the user to enter the number of rows and columns.

+3. Store these values in variables rows and cols.

+4. Declare Matrices->Create an original matrix, m1, with dimensions rows x cols.
+And create a transpose matrix, t1, with swapped dimensions cols x rows.

+5. Prompt the user to enter the elements for the matrix.

+6. Using nested for loops, read each element and store it in the original matrix m1.

+7. Display the Original Matrix and print the contents of m1 to the screen for verification.

+8. For computing the Transpose iterate through each element of the original matrix m1 using nested loops (row i, column j).

+9. For each element m1[i][j], assign its value to the transposed position in the second matrix: t1[j][i] = m1[i][j].

+10. Display the Transpose Matrix

+11. Print the contents of the newly computed transpose matrix t1.

+12. End
 ## Conclusion
 We learnt how to perform some basic mathematical operations on 1 or more matrices.